michael-denino/cloudformation-terraform-s3-backend/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```
 The `-reconfigure` flag may be necessary if `terraform init` ran previously with a different backend configuration and the `.terraform` directory still includes the old configuration.
-Or, simply delete the outdated test configuration.
+Or simply delete the outdated test configuration.

-Run `terraform apply` and type `yes` to create the `timestamp()` output.
+Run `terraform apply` and type `yes` to approve the changes and create the `timestamp()` output.
 For example:
 ```zsh
 $ terraform apply